 Of course, just because these are the most dangerous sites doesn’t mean they’re the only places you can get infected.
-Even though they aren’t the prime vector, adult sites are definitely sources of malware; downloading images from social networks can get you infected; search engines have been a notable vector for a while; and ads on any site can be compromised.
+Even though they aren’t the prime vector, adult sites are definitely sources of malware ; downloading images from social networks and pirating TV shows can get you infected ; search engines have been a notable vector for a while; ads on any site can be compromised; and you could even download malware from an app in the Google Play store .
 These sites are simply where malware distributors are focusing their attention at the moment.

 Just How Risky are These Sites?

 Cisco’s report quantifies just how dangerous these sites are by using a magnitude measurement, where 1 represents the average likelihood of exposure to malware.
 So visiting a site from a sector with a risk rating of 2 would make you twice as likely to be exposed to malware as the average site on the Internet.

 As you can see, it’s surprisingly risky to visit some of these sites.
 Aviation in the US has a risk factor of 5, and media and publishing come in at 2.8.
 In Asia, the insurance sector has a worryingly high 6, while real estate and land management, automotive, and transportation and shipping sites are all over three times as likely to infect users with malware as other sites.

 Worldwide, pharmaceutical and chemical sites show an alarming risk rating of 4.78, with media and publishing following with 3.89.

 Attacks based on Java , which held a strong lead as the most widely used attack vector, have gone down significantly, and Silverlight attacks are on the rise.
 PDF files continue to be used to distribute malware, too, indicating that email-based phishing is still effective.